Unveiling m-Sharpness Through the Structure of Stochastic Gradient Noise: Introduction

+In synchronous data-parallel (multi-GPU) training with $D$ devices and per-device batch size $b$, SAM is typically implemented by computing the perturbation \emph{locally} on each device using its own data and then aggregating the perturbed gradients across devices; this implementation is \emph{exactly} an instance of m-SAM with $m=b$.
+The local-perturbation design avoids an additional cross-device synchronization in the inner perturbation step (only the outer gradient aggregation requires all-reduce), thereby reducing per-step communication overhead.
+The empirical observation of m-sharpness has thus become a practical cornerstone for deploying SAM at scale.

-where \(\mathcal{I}_j\) are disjoint subsets of \(\gamma_k\), each with size \(m\). \begin{remark} In the original formulation by \cite{Foret2021}, m-SAM was defined in a multi-GPU training setup by setting $m=\text{per-GPU batch size}$, which effectively amounts to a distributed mini-batch SAM.
-Later, \cite{andriushchenko2022towards,behdin2022improved} generalized this framework to allow $m<\text{per-GPU batch size}$.
-Throughout this paper, in the multi-GPU setting we refer to m-SAM using the latter definition, which is inherently not parallelizable. \end{remark} We extend the recent Stochastic Differential Equation (SDE) framework of \citet{li2019stochastic,compagnoni2023sde,luo2025explicit} by jointly tracking both $\eta$ and $\rho$ to arbitrary expansion orders, providing a unified basis for analyzing SAM and its variants.
-Under this framework, we derive closed-form drift terms for three unnormalized SAM (USAM) variants—n-USAM, mini-batch USAM, and m-USAM—revealing how \textit{stochastic gradient noise} (SGN) drives implicit sharpness regularization and closely correlates with generalization performance.
+To provide a theoretical explanation for m-sharpness, we extend the recent Stochastic Differential Equation (SDE) framework of \citet{li2019stochastic,compagnoni2023sde,luo2025explicit} by jointly tracking both $\eta$ and $\rho$ to arbitrary expansion orders, providing a unified basis for analyzing SAM and its variants.
+Under this framework, we derive closed-form drift terms for three unnormalized SAM (USAM) variants, including n-USAM, mini-batch USAM, and m-USAM, revealing how stochastic gradient noise (SGN) drives implicit sharpness regularization and closely correlates with generalization performance.
 We further extend our analysis to the three normalized (vanilla) SAM variants and observe a similar noise-induced pattern, albeit without closed-form solutions.
 Motivated by our theory, we propose a sample‐reweighting method that uses the magnitude of the SGN as an importance measure.

-Our contributions are threefold: \begin{itemize} \item Closed-form SDE for USAM variants: we derive explicit SDE drift expressions for n-USAM, mini-batch USAM, and m-USAM, quantifying the role of SGN in sharpness regularization and its impact on generalization. \item Extension to normalized SAM: we apply the same analytical framework to the three normalized SAM variants, uncovering analogous noise-driven regularization effects. \item Reweighted-SAM algorithm: we introduce an adaptive reweighting mechanism that assigns larger weights to samples with higher SGN magnitudes, thereby strengthening implicit sharpness regularization; its superior generalization is confirmed through comprehensive experiments. \end{itemize}
+Our contributions are threefold: \begin{itemize} \item We develop an extended SDE framework that simultaneously tracks both $\eta$ and $\rho$ to arbitrary orders, and use it to derive SDEs with controllable error terms for n-USAM/SAM, mini-batch USAM/SAM, and m-USAM/SAM. \item We provide a theoretical explanation of the m-sharpness phenomenon, showing how SGN induces an implicit variance-regularization term in the drift, whose strength increases as $m$ decreases.
+We further present empirical evidence demonstrating that this effect is strongly correlated with generalization performance. \item We introduce \emph{Reweighted SAM (RW-SAM)}, an adaptive reweighting mechanism that assigns larger weights to samples with higher SGN magnitudes, thereby strengthening implicit sharpness regularization; its superior generalization is confirmed through comprehensive experiments. \end{itemize}